 Case duration depends on complexity, number of defendants, and settlement negotiations.
 Some cases resolve within months while others take years.
 The Lyon Firm works efficiently while ensuring we build the strongest possible case for maximum compensation.

-Yes, though we recommend switching to PFAS-free alternatives immediately.
-Continued exposure may worsen your condition and complicate your claim.
+Yes, though we recommend switching to PFAS-free alternatives immediately as continued exposure may worsen your condition and complicate your claim.

 Most PFAS cases settle before trial, but we prepare every case as if it will go to court.
 This preparation strengthens our negotiating position and often results in better settlements.